Meningitis Overview

 Other symptoms that can occur with this disease:

 Antibiotics are used to treat bacterial meningitis.
 Antibiotics do not treat viral meningitis.
-But antiviral medicine may be given to those with herpes meningitis.
+However, antiviral medicine may be given to those with herpes meningitis.

 Other treatments will include:

 Diederik Van De Beek practices in Amsterdam, Netherlands.
 Van De Beek is rated as an Elite expert by MediFind in the treatment of Meningitis.
-They are also highly rated in 24 other conditions, according to our data.
-Their top areas of expertise are Bacterial Meningitis, Meningitis, Pneumococcal Meningitis, Heart Transplant, and Bone Marrow Transplant.
+Their top areas of expertise are Bacterial Meningitis, Meningitis, Pneumococcal Meningitis, Thrombectomy, and Tissue Biopsy.

-David Meya practices in Kiryandongo, Uganda.
-Meya is rated as an Elite expert by MediFind in the treatment of Meningitis.
-He is also highly rated in 8 other conditions, according to our data.
-His top areas of expertise are Cryptococcosis, Cryptococcal Meningitis, Meningitis, and Tuberculous Meningitis.
+Matthijs Brouwer practices in Amsterdam, Netherlands.
+Mr. Brouwer is rated as an Elite expert by MediFind in the treatment of Meningitis.
+His top areas of expertise are Bacterial Meningitis, Meningitis, Brain Abscess, Thrombectomy, and Tissue Biopsy.

 Early diagnosis and treatment of bacterial meningitis is essential to prevent permanent neurological damage.
 Viral meningitis is usually not serious, and symptoms should disappear within 2 weeks with no lasting complications.